Software Defined Internet Exchange

 While BGP FlowSpec offers significant advantages, some challenges and considerations must be considered.
 FlowSpec configurations can be complex, requiring a deep understanding of network protocols and traffic patterns.
 Additionally, incorrect or overly aggressive FlowSpec rules can unintentionally disrupt legitimate traffic.
 Therefore, operators must balance security and network accessibility while regularly reviewing and fine-tuning their FlowSpec policies.

-Recap on BGP FlowSpec
+BGP FlowSpec Flow-based Policies

 BGP FlowSpec is a BGP SDN mechanism that distributes flow-based policies to other BGP speakers.
 It enables the dynamic distribution of security profiles and corrective actions using a signaling mechanism based on BGP.
 No other protocols (OpenFlow, NETCONF, etc.) are used to disseminate the policies.
 The solution is based entirely on BGP and consists of a new Border Gateway Protocol Network Layer Reachability Information (BGP NLRI—AFI=1, SAFI=133) encoding format.